axelarnetwork/interchain-governance-orchestrator/README.md

 There are two essential contracts in this interchain extension:

-1. `InterchainProposalSender`: Deployed on the source chain, this contract has a method called `executeRemoteProposal`.
+1. `InterchainProposalSender`: Deployed on the source chain, this contract has a method called `broadcastProposalToChain`.
 This method encodes a proposal into a payload for a remote chain and pays the Axelar Gas Service for the execution of the interchain call on the destination chain.

 2. `ProposalExecutor`: Deployed on the destination chain, this contract has a callback method `_execute` that executes the proposal on the target contracts.